Treatment of Diabetic Retinopathy

 Most laser and non-laser treatments for diabetic eye disease depend on the severity of the eye changes and type of vision problems you have.

 Diabetic retinopathy is diabetes-related damage to the tiny blood vessels that supply oxygen and nourishment to the light-sensitive retina in the back of the eye.
-The resulting poor blood supply causes lack of oxygen (hypoxia) and fluid accumulation (edema) in the retina, eventually causing vision loss.
+The resulting poor blood supply causes reduced oxygen supply (hypoxia) and accumulation of fluid (edema) in the retina, eventually causing vision loss.

 Research also has shown that the retinas in diabetic patients may produce abnormal amounts of vascular endothelial growth factors (VEGF), which stimulate the production of abnormal blood vessels a process called neovascularization.